Summer Schedule

 Due to Internal Revenue Service regulations for tax exempt organizations such as the YMCA, YMCA employees may not campaign for a candidate or otherwise engage in political activities during work time, on YMCA premises or with the resources of the YMCA.

-We understand that there is a high likelihood that this summer will be politically charged as we approach the Presidential Election... but due to the limitations on political and campaign activity on camp property and during work time we encourage you to leave political related items at home.
+Note: This includes wearing clothing or buttons with political slogans or displaying stickers at work or during work time.
+Due to the limitations on political and campaign activity on camp property and during work time we encourage you to leave political related items at home.
 Thanks for your cooperation.

 Immunization Records